secretlifeof/juhuui/README.md

 ## Future stuff

 - [x] ForwardRef works for styled components not inline
-- [ ] Add vendor prefix to options
-- [ ] Minimal version without a default theme
+- [ ] Move theme to a different package
 - [ ] Default React/Preact versions without a need for calling setup
-- [ ] Improve type safety
+- [ ] Improve type safety (! high on)

 ## Benchmarks

-You can test and compare it yourself [here](https://ui-benchmark.vercel.app).
+You can test and compare it [live](https://ui-benchmark.vercel.app) or download the [repository](https://github.com/secretlifeof/ui-benchmarks).
 All credits go to [Styled-Components](https://github.com/styled-components/styled-components) and [Necolas](https://github.com/necolas) for creating this.

 ## Thanks